What are the Signs of Ativan Abuse?

 After a person has detoxed from Ativan, they can benefit from a combination of therapy, inpatient or outpatient rehab, and ongoing support and care from counselors and loved ones.
 In many cases, drug abuse and addiction are maladaptive coping mechanisms for stress and trauma.

 In therapy, patients are given the tools to cope with stress without misusing prescription drugs.

-If you or a loved one are struggling with prescription Ativan addiction, please reach out to a qualified drug abuse counselor at Zinnia Healing to explore your addiction treatment options.
+If you or a loved one are struggling with prescription Ativan addiction, please reach out to a qualified drug abuse counselor at Zinnia Health to explore your addiction treatment options.
 Call (855) 430-9439 24/7 to speak to a member of our highly qualified staff about Ativan detox and recovery programs.